Starry369/dark-matter-caustics-in-galaxies/README.md

 ## Cite this code

-If you believe this code useful, please cite our paper.
+If you believe this code is useful, please cite our paper. https://arxiv.org/abs/2403.06314

 ## License